danielbernalb/LibreCO2/README.md

 ****************************
 **Program the Firmware (code in the Arduino)**

 1. Connect the Arduino to your computer.
-If the driver is not automatly detected you have to identify if your Arduino is original or chinese clone:
+If the driver is not automatically detected you have to identify if your Arduino is original or chinese clone:

 1.1.
 If the Arduino is original, install Arduino with drivers: https://www.arduino.cc/en/Guide/ArduinoUno